VIG

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Investment decisions should be made based on individual circumstances and consultation with a qualified financial advisor.
-Market data is subject to change.
+This information is for educational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investment decisions should be based on individual research and consultation with a qualified financial advisor.
+Data points like market share and specific historical performance are subject to change and real-time market fluctuations.

 About Vanguard Dividend Appreciation Index Fund ETF Shares